 Mounted stamps require a rubber stamp storage solution that allows them to be stored with the die side (the image) face down on a smooth surface.
 Prolonged resting on an uneven surface, for instance a surface with ridges, may cause permanent dints in a stamp and render it unusable.

 Do not stack too many stamps on top of each other.
 The weight of the stamps can damage the stamps at the bottom of the pile.
 Uneven edges will also result in the damage of the stamps as detailed above.
 Consider a rubber stamp storage solution that allows you to store your big and heavy stamps at the bottom.
 Cardboad boxes can be good for storing mounted stamps.
 Just make sure that the box is strong enough to hold a number of stamps.
-I've used clean and unused pizza delivery boxes to store stamps - they are great because they stack and you can write on the side what each box contains.
+You can use clean and unused pizza delivery boxes to store stamps, which are great because they stack and you can write on the side what each box contains.